facebook pixel Skip to Main Content

 nguyelai@isu.edu

 Dr. Nguyen graduated from the University of Iowa with her Doctor of Pharmacy and Master of Public Health degrees.
-She then completed a clinical residency with a second year specialization in ambulatory care at the Boise Veterans Affairs Medical Center (VAMC).
-After residency, she completed a two year fellowship in health economics and outcomes research at the University of Connecticut and Hartford Hospital.
-This training site was an Agency for Healthcare Research and Quality Evidence-based Practice Center and provided her with experience in evidence synthesis, comparative effectiveness research, and administrative database analysis.
+She has completed a two-year ambulatory care residency at the Boise VA Medical Center and a two-year health economics and outcomes research fellowship at the University of Connecticut/Hartford Hospital.
+She is board certified in ambulatory care, and continues to practice at the Boise VA Medical Center.

 Carol Paredes